 Remove from heat and let cool.

-Remove the steaks from grill and cut into bite-size cubes.
+Remove the steaks from the grill and cut into bite-sized cubes.

 - Rare: 120 to 130 F